ThatStella7922/make_and_flash_logo/README.md

 - Run utility
 - If no errors, you're done

+### Included scripts
+- The main make_and_flash_logo script
+  - This will easily and quickly convert and flash a logo to your Pinecil in one click.
+- make_logo
+  - This script will easily and quickly convert a logo to the Pinecil and TS100/TS80/TS80P formats
+- flash_logo
+  - This script will easily and quickly flash a converted logo to the Pinecil.

 ### Updates
 No updating mechanism is implemented.
 You can check the releases page for new versions.